CommVault Systems (CVLT) Q4 2017 Results - Earnings Call Transcript

 Our ability to achieve our growth objectives is dependent on a steady flow of $500,000 and $1 million plus deals.
 These deals have quarterly revenue and earnings risk due to their complexity and timing.
 Even with large funnels, large deal closure rates may remain lumpy.

 We are bringing to market many new products with new pricing models and are now moving into new market segments.
-This has implied execution risks, since successful launch of these products will require enhancements to our go-to-market capabilities, and broadening of our partner and alliance relationships.
+This has implied execution risk, since successful launch of these products will require enhancements to our go-to-market capabilities, and broadening of our partner and alliance relationships.
 We continue to be in an opportunity-rich situation in the market.
-However, in order to achieve our FY 2018 earnings objectives, we need to prudently control expenses in the near term without jeopardizing our ability to achieve our software growth objectives or critical technology innovation objectives.
+However, in order to achieve our FY 2018 earnings objectives, we need to prudently control expenses in the near term without jeopardizing our ability to achieve our software growth objectives or our critical technology innovation objectives.

 In summary, we continue to see solid business momentum, which combined with strong sales execution and industry-leading technology and services that support enterprise customers' journey to the cloud, and that has enabled us to have a strong finish to FY 2017.
 The key elements are in place for an improved FY 2018.
 We have made very good progress across all aspects of the company and are building the foundation for sustained solid revenue and earnings growth.
-We also have a clear vision for the future, which I'll cover after Brian's remarks.
+We also have a clear vision for the future, which I will cover after Brian's remarks.

 I will now turn the call over to Brian.
 Brian?